MicrosoftDocs/quantum-docs-pr/articles/user-guide/using-qsharp/control-flow.md

 }
 ```

-Starting with our 0.9 release, Q# supports a conjugation statement that implements the preceding transformation.
+Q# supports a conjugation statement that implements the preceding transformation.
 Using that statement, the operation `ApplyWith` can be implemented in the following way:

 ```qsharp
 operation ApplyWith<'T>(